YetAnotherNerd/whatlastgenre/README.md

 If you seriously want to tag release-types (-r) or mbrainz-ids (-m) you should also enable interactive-mode (-i).
+Consider to save the mbrainz-ids (-m) when not using --no-mbrainz, you searched for them, why not save them? ;) Think about using the cache feature (-c, --cache) if you have a large set of albums, to speed up things next time.
 Disabling music-sites is not recommended, the more sources, the better tags.

 ## Examples

+Do a dry-run on your albums in /home/user/music changing nothing:

+	$ whatlastgenre.py -n /home/user/music

-Tag the release-type and max.
-5 genre tags for all albums in /home/user/music:
+Tag max.
+3 genre tags for all albums in /home/user/music:

+	$ whatlastgenre.py -cl 3 /home/user/music

+To get the most of it for all albums in /media/music:

-	$ whatlastgenre.py -irl 5 /home/user/music
+	$ whatlastgenre.py -irmcl 5 /media/music

-Do a dry run on your albums in /home/user/music changing nothing, but collect some statistics on your genres:
+Just tag release-types and mbids (this is hack ;)) on /media/music:

-	$ whatlastgenre.py -nsb /home/user/music
+	$ whatlastgenre.py -irml 0 --no-lastfm --no-discogs /media/music

 ## How to help